 - In re Hansen Medical, Inc. Shareholder Litigation (Del.
 Ch.; Calif.
 Super.): Represented stockholders alleged to have acted as a control group in connection with acquisition

 - Saggio v.
 Mueller Industries, Inc., et al. (MI Circuit Court): Obtained summary disposition of aiding and abetting claims against acquirers brought by purported class of shareholders of Tecumseh Products Company.

 Additional significant representations include:

 - Represent health care services company in arbitration proceeding against IT vendor.

 - Harbinger F&G, LLC v.
 OM Group (UK) Limited (S.D.N.Y.): Represented subsidiary of OM plc at a bench trial in federal court in a breach of contract action brought by an affiliate of Harbinger Capital Partners LLC.
 The dispute arose from the sale of OM’s U.S. insurance business to Harbinger and involved the application of a “reasonable best efforts” clause under New York law.

 - Hildene Capital Management v.
 Bimini Capital Management (NY Supreme Ct): Representing issuer of trust preferred securities in action related to the repurchase of securities from collateralized debt obligation.

-Ben is a member of the Board of Directors of Mobilization for Justice, which offers free legal assistance to low-income New Yorkers.
+Ben has served as a member of the Board of Directors of Mobilization for Justice, which offers free legal assistance to low-income New Yorkers.